 2. Connect to ShopKeep

-ShopKeep displays the serial number of each detected reader.
+If you have multiple readers, ShopKeep displays the serial number of each one it detects.

-5 (optional) If prompted, tap ‘OK’ and wait for the reader to reboot.
+4 (optional) If prompted, tap ‘OK’ and allow the reader to reboot.

-6 The reader is ready to use when iPP 320 reappears with a green check mark.
+5 The reader is ready to use when iPP320 reappears with a green check mark.

-Tap another detected reader (like the iCMP) to change which one ShopKeep uses.
+Tap another reader (like the iCMP) to change which ShopKeep is connected to.

 Customer Facing Display